vruusmann/blog/_posts/2015-05-15-jpmml_model_api_vendor_extensions.md

 Application developers can choose between two API approaches:

 * W3C DOM API.
-Custom XML content are W3C DOM nodes (ie. instances of class `org.w3c.dom.Node`).
+Custom XML content are W3C DOM nodes (ie. instances of `org.w3c.dom.Node`).
 This approach is applicable to all XML document types, but the development and maintenance costs are rather high.
-For example, the application developer must manually take care of managing XML namespace information.
+For example, application developers must manually take care of managing XML namespace information.
 * Java XML Binding (JAXB) API.
 Custom XML content are JAXB objects.
 This approach is applicable to XML document types that have a JAXB class model.

 The current blog post details a method for working with PMML documents that embed MathML content.
 [Mathematical Markup Language (MathML)](https://en.wikipedia.org/wiki/MathML) is an XML-based standard for describing mathematical notations and capturing both its structure and content.
 It is potentially useful for adding human- and machine-readable documentation to data transformations.